External Triggers

 • The workflow_state trigger function, like the cylc workflow-state command, must have read-access to the upstream workflow’s public database.

-• The cycle point argument is supplied by a string template %(point)s.
-The string templates available to trigger function arguments are described in Custom Trigger Functions).
+• The cycle point is supplied by a string template %(point)s.
+The string templates available to trigger functions arguments are described in Custom Trigger Functions).

 The return value of the workflow_state trigger function looks like this: